vhcandido/hpc-erad-2015/README.md

 Check this PDF for the detailed description of the problem.

 It was developed by
-*Brunno Navarro
+-Brunno Navarro
-*Mario Camara Neto
+-Mario Camara Neto
-*Victor Hugo Cândido
+-Victor Hugo Cândido
 and written in C using the OpenMP API

 ###Executing